LetsDrinkSomeTea/BotnetManagmentTool/README.md

 # Botnet Management Tool

-This project is a Botnet Management Tool developed by Julian Faigle for Aalen University.
+This project is a Botnet Management Tool developed by LetsDrinkSomeTea for Aalen University.
 It Brute Forces a given IP range and tries to connect via SSH.
 If the connection is successful, the botnet will be able to execute commands on the target machine.

 ## Educational Purpose